The First-Timers Guide to IBC

 Around and About in Amsterdam

 Amsterdam is famous for its culture, nightlife and restaurants.
 For more information about Amsterdam, the restaurants, bars and what else the city has to offer, check the IAmsterdam website for the best source of city information.
-A word to the wise: do remember not to take photographs in the Red Light District!
+A word to the wise: don’t to take photographs in the Red Light District!

 Check the Weather

-It may seem obvious, but what to pack for IBC really depends on the weather.
+It may seem obvious, but check the weather report for Amsterdam ahead of time.
 The weather during IBC can be a mixed bag.
 It can be swelteringly hot or quite cool (I mean freezing).
 Check your favorite weather app for the long range forecast several days before you travel.

 Take Care of your Feet